zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/xml/xml.md

 2. The insert query is available as a SQL file in the directory “**/u01/workshop/xml**”.
 The script is called as **insert.sql.** You can run this connecting to the SQL prompt.
-3. Set your oracle environment and connect to PDB as **oracle** user.
+3. Set your Oracle environment and connect to PDB as **oracle** user.

     ```
     <copy>